 The training data is fed into the algorithm, and the algorithm looks for patterns in that data to produce the model.
 Once the training phase is complete the resulting model is used on the test set.
 Since the Target values in the test set are known, the model’s predictions can be compared to the actual results and the model can be scored.

 The percentage of times a model correctly predicted the Target is its accuracy.
-When determining the usefulness of a model, accuracy is usually sufficient for Linear Regression but not for other algorithms.
+When determining the usefulness of a model, accuracy is usually insufficient.
 Let’s examine two other ways to evaluate the usefulness of a model.

 To take scoring a step further than accuracy, the Confusion Matrix is often employed.
 This is a representation of true positives, true negatives, false positives, and false negatives that resulted from testing a model.